Friday 27 September 1940

 Hans-Joachim Marseille claims his 6th victory, a Hurricane over London.
 He abandons his flight leader and wingman, Staffelkapitän Adolf Buhl, who is shot down and killed over the English Channel.
 There is some uncertainty whether this happened today or on 23 September.
 Despite the victory claim, Gruppenkommandeur, Herbert Ihlefeld dresses Marseille down and tears up his outstanding flight evaluation from August in front of him for leaving Buhl.
 Marseille is gaining a reputation as a prima donna.

 A record 172,000 Londoners take shelter in the underground tubes.

-German/Japanese/Italian Relations: The three nations formally sign a treaty of mutual defense and aid in the case of attack by another on a signing country.
+German/Japanese/Italian Relations: The three nations formally sign a treaty of mutual defense and aid in the case of an attack by another on a signing country.
+This is known as the Tripartite Pact.
 Signing on behalf of their respective nations are Joachim Ribbentrop of Germany, Saburō Kurusu of Japan and Galeazzo Ciano of Italy.
 This event does not create the Axis, which already exists between Germany and Italy, but does greatly expand its scope.
 Other names for this treaty are the Berlin Pact and the Rome-Berlin-Tokyo Axis.